About Hammer Series

 This is the decisive race.
-It is a team pursuit over several laps of a circuit.
+It’s a team time trial pursuit taking place over several laps on a short circuit.

-Participating teams will be ranked by adding together their scores in the first two races, so the higher a team is on the leaderboard after the first two days, the higher they are placed on the start line for the decisive day.
+The teams will be ranked by adding together their scores from the first two races.
+The higher a team is on the leaderboard after the first two disciplines, the higher they are placed on the start line for the final day.

 Teams in each group will set off at fixed time intervals decided by their ranking based on performance in the previous days' racing.

-Teams in the Runner-Up Group can challenge for the Hammer Chase win, but not overall race victory.
-The team which completes the Hammer Chase in the fastest time will win the Hammer Chase regardless of the group they started in that day.
+Teams in the Runner-Up Group can challenge for the Hammer Chase win, but not the overall race victory.
+The team which completes the Hammer Chase in the fastest time will win the Hammer Chase regardless of the group they started in.

-Teams in the Finalist Group challenge for victory in the race.
-The team which crosses the finish first in the Finalist Group will be the winner of that Hammer race.
+Teams in the Finalist Group challenge for the overall victory in the race.
+The highest ranked team after the first two days of racing, starts the first.
+Number two then follows at the fixed time interval and so on.
+The team which crosses the finishing first in the Finalist Group will be the winner of that Hammer race.